LIC hikes stake in this multibagger chemical stock. Details here

 LIC hikes stake in this multibagger chemical stock.
-Details here2 min read .
-Updated: 10 Jan 2022, 03:47 PM IST
+Details here1 min read .
+03:47 PM IST

 - LIC has hiked its stake to 3.37%, holding about 46,01,327 shares in Deepak Nitrite